dave-hudson/c8/doc/c8_natural_operator_eq.md

 auto operator =(const natural &v) -> natural &
 ```

-Perform operations that assign values to this number (left hand side of the operator).
-The previous value of this number is lost and any memory resources that were used by it are released.
+Copy the object `v` and assign the copy to this object (left hand side of the operator).

-Copy the natural number `v`.

 ### Return Value ###

-A reference to this number (left hand side of the operator).
+A reference to this object (left hand side of the operator).

 ### Exceptions ###